dattgoswami/smartoutfit-weather-clothing-recommendation/README.md

 Remember to stay hydrated and wear sunscreen if you plan to spend more time outside.
 Have a lovely day!
 ```

-Please note that the Llama model API may take some time to process the request, so the script will poll for the result until it's ready.
+Please note that the Llama2 model API may take some time to process the request, so the script will poll for the result until it's ready.

 ## Disclaimer

 This script is intended for educational and informational purposes only.
-The clothing recommendations provided by the Llama model are generated based on the input data, but they may not always be accurate or suitable for all weather conditions.
+The clothing recommendations provided by the Llama2 model are generated based on the input data, but they may not always be accurate or suitable for all weather conditions.
 Use your own judgment and refer to local weather forecasts and recommendations for dressing appropriately.
 The script does not guarantee any specific results or outcomes.

 ## License

-The News Summary Generator is open-source software licensed under the MIT license.
+The SmartOutfit - Weather Clothing Recommendation is open-source software licensed under the MIT license.